maxhbr/myconfig/GRP:zsh/README.md

-# myconfig for the toppic: zsh
+# myconfig for the topic: zsh